frank-ures/CSC131-KachowAutoRepair-Spring25/README.md

 1. Follow the full [installation procedure](#Installation) stated above.
 2. Navigate to `http://localhost:5000` (use port number from installation step 4).
 3. Create an account or login to an existing account.
-4. Schedule and manage automotive appointments, or explore other features the website has to offer.
+4. EmployeeSchedule and manage automotive appointments, or explore other features the website has to offer.

 ## Contact